Dimitrios Diamantakos: 2023–24: Becoming the club's all-time top scorer

-East Bengal FC
+East Bengal

 In May 2024, East Bengal announced the signing of Diamantakos after successful two seasons with Kerala Blasters.
 On 18 August 2025, he scored a brace in the Kolkata Derby against Mohun Bagan to seal a victory for the Torch Bearers.

 On 1 September 2025, East Bengal announced they had mutually parted ways with Diamantakos.

 APOEL

 On 9 September 2025, Cypriot First Division club APOEL announced the signing of Diamantakos on a one-year contract.

+Anagennisi Karditsa

+On 25 September 2026, Diamantakos signed for Super League Greece 2 club Anagennisi Karditsa on a free transfer.

 International career

 Diamantakos was a member of the Greek under-19 squad that earned second place in the 2012 UEFA European Under-19 Championship.
 He made his international debut for Greece on 7 September 2014 against Romania.